dnsimple/dnsimple-support/content/articles/spf-record.markdown

 ---
-title: What is an SPF Record and how is it used?
+title: What is an SPF record?
-excerpt: This article describes what an SPF record is and how it is used.
+excerpt: What is an SPF record and how the SPF record works.
 categories:
 - DNS
 ---